Chinese Broadsword of RCSandMore

-While re-designing the site, I ran a broken links check and found that RCS and More’s website no longer exists…It seems I was not the only one to have issue with them.
+While re-designing the site, I ran a broken links check and found that RCS and More’s website ultimately disappeared; it no longer exists…It seems I was not the only one to have an issue with them.

 Searching for a Chinese martial arts weapon, with specifics in mind, is difficult enough; performing this search online is like tip-toeing through a minefield.
-And I made a mis-step.
+And I made an especially gross misstep.

 I Needed a Chinese Broadsword

-This generation of Northern Shaolin students at PATHS Atlanta Kung Fu have trained and progressed nicely, so I began to realize that we’d have martial artists swinging various weaponry around, and that I had better freshen up my skills.
+Our current line of Kung Fu students studying Northern Shaolin at PATHS Atlanta Kung Fu has trained and progressed nicely.
+Recently I realized that we’d have martial artists swinging various traditional Chinese weapons around and that I had better freshen up my skills.

 Chinese broadsword forms obviously take up a lot of space – regardless of the Kung Fu style being practiced and even regardless of the type of Chinese Dao.
 The Dao is a traditional Chinese saber, also often called a broadsword, due to the wide blades; think of a wide kitchen knife or butcher blade.

 The broadsword, more accurately known as the “Ox-Tailed Sword/Saber”, or Niu Wei Dao (牛尾刀), and in some circles known as the “Willow Leaf Sword/Saber” or Liu Ye Dao (柳葉刀), is often mistakenly called the Da Dao (大刀), or big knife or saber/sabre.
 The reasons for this are fairly easy to guess but are outside of the scope of this review.

 PATHS Atlanta Kung Fu Northern Shaolin students’ first encounter with weaponry is the Chinese broadsword, and yet oddly enough, it is via the form named “Pek Kwar Da Dao”.
 Various names of this “Hanging Thrust” form exist, as well as variations on some of the movements.

 Throughout the years, I have bought and owned a great deal of Chinese weaponry, and have spent a fair chunk of change on them as well.
 Unfortunately, all of these are now gone; some weapons have been stolen, and others were lost.